Synthetixio/python-sdk/docs/source/guides/quickstart.md

 snx.perps.get_margin_info(1) # get the margin balances for account_id 1
 ```

-Here is an example of calling the `get_markets` function with sample output:
+Let's see how to use the get_markets function with a sample output:
 ```python
 >>> markets_by_id, markets_by_name = snx.perps.get_markets()
 >>> markets_by_name